muratk5n/thirdwave/en/index.md

 ---

 An estimate BTW by definition gives a number for discovered + yet undiscovered reserves an estimate on the total.
 If the number falls short, the tech's future is in trouble.
-In this case there isn't any, but.. it's a figure of speech.

 ---